-for neglecting the interpretative complexity of security and the variety of security logics that proliferate in the securitization process,11 to name a few.
+for neglecting the interpretative complexity of security and the variety of security logics that proliferate in the securitization process, 11 to name a few.

 Building on the new wave of securitization literature, this article applies the approach of 'securitization as the work of framing'.
 Here, securitization is not driven by speech acts but by the process of framing.
-In other words, securitization is about the 'mobilization of security-related perceptions in the minds of targeted empowering agents and audiences, allowing incorporation of these perceptions into the common schemata of interpretation'.12 It utilizes the notion of tangled security and argues that instead of fixating on a single iteration of security based on existential threats and exceptional security measures, securitization should embrace multiple logics and interpretations that intertwine and collide in the process of constructing security.13 Here, security logics are understood as discursive pronouncements that produce a particular social order.
-They are the essence of specific theoretical assumptions about the meaning of security, reduced to 'an ensemble of rules of grammar that is immanent to security practice and that defines the practice in its specificity.14 Table 1 provides an overview of the security logics (i.e. 'exceptionalist' security, risk and resilience) which have been commonly applied in securitization research and which have been recognized as an important part of the EU migration-security nexus.
+In other words, securitization is about the 'mobilization of security-related perceptions in the minds of targeted empowering agents and audiences, allowing incorporation of these perceptions into the common schemata of interpretation'.
+12 It utilizes the notion of tangled security and argues that instead of fixating on a single iteration of security based on existential threats and exceptional security measures, securitization should embrace multiple logics and interpretations that intertwine and collide in the process of constructing security.13 Here, security logics are understood as discursive pronouncements that produce a particular social order.
+They are the essence of specific theoretical assumptions about the meaning of security, reduced to 'an ensemble of rules of grammar that is immanent to security practice and that defines the practice in its specificity.
+14 Table 1 provides an overview of the security logics (i.e. 'exceptionalist' security, risk and resilience) which have been commonly applied in securitization research and which have been recognized as an important part of the EU migration-security nexus.
 They will be used for the purposes of further analysis.

-Logic 'Exceptionalist' security Risk management Resilience Representation security problems unambiguous personal dimension external origin alien nature construed in terms of existential and 'brutal' threats risk based on a friend-enemy continuum impersonal correlation of factors liable to produce uncertainty varying degree of concreteness and gravity ambiguous origin (emphasis on internal) interconnected Represe of security construed in terms of manageable risks uncertain materialization of negative consequences construed in terms of shocks and disturbances certain materialization, inevitable nature
+Logic 'Exceptionalist' security Risk management Resilience Representation of security problems unambiguous personal dimension external origin alien nature construed in terms of existential and 'brutal' threats - risk based on a friend-e - impersonal correlation of - varying degree of concritation of - ambiguous origin (empty) - interconnected - construed in terms of manageable risks - uncertain materialization of negative consequences of factors liable to produce uncertainty eteness and gravity